jmcerrejon/PiKISS/README.md

 ### [ ChangeLog (dd/mm/yy)]

+### (22/02/21)

+· 👌 IMPROVE: New relases: RPiplay 1.2 (Airplay mirror).
+Scrcopy (Android mirror 1.17).

+· 👌 IMPROVE: Tweaks > Remove Packages > Remove Snap daemon.

 ### (21/02/21)

-· 👌 IMPROVE: New versin 1.8.0.
+· 👌 IMPROVE: New version 1.8.0.
 New compiled versions of Blood, DOSBox-X 0.83.
 Refactor code.

 · 👌 IMPROVE: MagicAirCopy®.
 Now detect automatically if you have the file _res/magic-air-copy-pikiss.txt_ to use it.